Bernard McGrath: Father Brian Lucas

+On 12 August 1992, Brother Joseph Smith advised Father Brian Lucas of the allegation against McGrath.
+Lucas advised Smith to tell McGrath that "Allegations have been made, you do not need to give me any details, there is an official protocol that is fair and just for everyone concerned...dangerous for B to return to NZ."

+Smith dispatched Brother Julian to bring McGrath back to Sydney.
+Smith immediately placed McGrath in Burwood Psychiatric Hospital.

-In 1992, Brother Joseph Smith brought McGrath to St Mary's Cathedral, Sydney, where they had a meeting with Father Brian Lucas.
-At this time, Lucas was leading the Australian Catholic church's response to the emerging scandal of child sexual abuse by priests.
+On 15 August, Smith brought McGrath to St Mary's Cathedral, Sydney, where they met with Father Brian Lucas.
+At this time, Lucas led the Australian Catholic church's response to the emerging scandal of child sexual abuse by priests.

+Smith's notes from the meeting say "B told his story and had confession with Fr.
+David.
+Brian Lucas suggested I go to lawyer by myself and retell story.
+B not up to it and requires treatment immediately."

-As a civil lawyer and capable priest, Lucas established the church's Special Issues Resources Group responsible for dealing with allegations of child sexual abuse against clergy.
-Lucas gave evidence to the royal commission that his role was to help the bishop or major superior "manage the person making the complaint, see that their needs were met and get the offender out of the business".
+As a civil lawyer, Lucas established the church's Special Issues Resources Group responsible for dealing with allegations of child sexual abuse against clergy.
+Lucas gave evidence to the Royal Commission that his role was to help the bishop or major superior "manage the person making the complaint, see that their needs were met and get the offender out of the business".

 Over the course of his career, Lucas met and interviewed over 30 abusive priests and religious, including Father Denis McAlinden, Father John Farrell, Father John Nestor and McGrath.
 Lucas took no notes of these meetings, despite the priests confessing to sexually abusing children in their care.
 He reported none of the offending to the police.

 During the meeting at St Mary's Cathedral, McGrath confessed to Lucas that he had sexually abused children and there would be many more complaints.
 Despite this admission, neither Lucas or Smith reported McGrath to police.
 In 2019, Lucas acknowledged the meeting took place but said he was not obliged to report McGrath to the police.
 Lucas denied his failure to report the child sexual abuse to the police was a cover-up.